Skip to Content

 You’ll see this technique used by veteran pitmasters all the time.
 For instance, James Beard Award winner Rodney Scott applies this in his spareribs recipe and in his smoked turkey recipe.

 We’ll walk you through the science, the setup, the techniques, and even the pitfalls to avoid.
 Are you ready to take your grilling skills to new heights?
-Let’s dive into the smoky realm of two-zone grilling.
+Let’s dive into the smoky realm of dual-zone grilling.

 The Science Behind 2-Zone Grilling